 Give precise guidance on how your elder likes their cup of tea :-).

 A Care Plan is particularly effective when used with a Care ‘Log Book’.
-Click here to go to my blog post #3 for other help in getting organised and saving time.
+Click here for more help in getting organised and saving time.

 If all this sounds lacking in heart, it’s because the Care Plan is a reference document for everyone, including professionals.
-If you are a family member then of course you will want to add a dollop of love.
+If you’re a family member then of course you will want to add a dollop of love.

-As time has ticked by, Marj’s ‘needs have been met’ (as the professionals would say).
+As time’s ticked by, Marj’s ‘needs have been met’ (as the professionals would say).
 Despite this, Marj has found less and less reason to laugh.
 However, I can guarantee at least one daily giggle.
-When I check Marj last thing, I wrap my arms around her, snuggle into her neck and kiss her muchly and noisily.
+When I check Marj last thing, I wrap my arms around her, snuggle into her neck and kiss her noisily.
 That always gets a peal of laughter and a kiss and a hug back.
 It’s not in the Care Plan but it’s important to us both.

 Happy Mother’s Day to all mums.